Local GOP, Democrat candidates outline differences at Dunwoody forum

 Harrell said debate at the Georgia State Capital over the controversial “religious liberty bill” that was eventually vetoed by Gov. Deal only wastes valuable time legislators could use to focus on other issues, such as health care and education.

 “These bills result in discrimination,” she said.
-“When you do business in Georgia, you abide by the laws we have in Georgia … that makes for a level playing field.”
+“When you do business in Georgia, you abide by the laws we have in Georgia.
+That makes for a level playing field.”

 She also spoke out against the legislature’s attempt last year to allow faith-based adoption agencies to deny services to same-sex couples.